kritiizx/fastapi-kpa-api/README.md

 cd fastapi-kpa-api

-Navigate into the project directory:cd kpa_backend
+Navigate into the project directory :cd kpa_backend

-Create and activate a Python virtual environment:python -m venv venv
+Create and activate a Python virtual environment :python -m venv venv

-Install dependencies:pip install -r requirements.txt
+Install dependencies :pip install -r requirements.txt

 (Note: This project was developed with Python 3.12.4.
 Specific versions of passlib==1.7.4 and bcrypt==3.2.0 were explicitly installed to resolve compatibility issues.)

-Install PostgreSQL:Download and install PostgreSQL from https://www.postgresql.org/download/.
-Remember the postgres superuser password you set during installation.Create a PostgreSQL database:Using pgAdmin (the graphical tool that comes with PostgreSQL) or psql (command-line client), create a new database named kpa_db.Configure Environment Variables (.env file):Create a file named .env in the root directory of your Git repository .
+Install PostgreSQL :  Download and install PostgreSQL from https://www.postgresql.org/download/.
+Remember the postgres superuser password you set during installation.
+Create a PostgreSQL database:Using pgAdmin (the graphical tool that comes with PostgreSQL) or psql (command-line client), create a new database named kpa_db.
+Configure Environment Variables (.env file): Create a file named .env in the root directory of your Git repository .

 This file is used to store sensitive configuration.
 Add the following variables to your .env file, replacing the bracketed values with your actual credentials and secret key: